bh90210/mlsic/docs/_posts/2024-08-27-markov-chains.md

 ## Experiment #1

+The first iteration should be considered, to borrow a software world term, a proof of concept.
+There was not a thoughtful process behind the aesthetics of the produced sounds but rather the focus was to come up with a working strategy of generating them.
+Further experiments will address the shortcomings of the first one.

-The first experiment that reached some level of stability is a small command line program that generates audio based on markov chains models.
+Experiment #1 comes in the form of a small command line program that generates audio based on markov chains models.
 It has five available flags. `-debug` to enable debug logging - useful while developing, `-ngen` the number of successive generations to generate, `-files` the directory to save the audio files of each generation, `-models` the directory to save the generated markov chains models and `-seed` the seed markov chain models to kick start the process.

 Running it produces folders containing the generated audio and the Markov chain models used for the generation in json format.